kondo238/Capiscum_Genomic_Background_Analysis/README.md

 ・In the Step.2, the three main tasks were implemented below.

-**1. Preparation for Catalog dataset** **:** Output data () by stacks was loaded, and the catalog dataset was prepared, which is a matrix containing genotypes (including missing data) for all catalogs and samples.
+**1. Preparation for Catalog dataset** **:** Output data (populations.haplotypes.tsv) by stacks was loaded, and the catalog dataset was prepared, which is a matrix containing genotypes (including missing data) for all catalogs and samples.

 **2. Preparation for the reference array** **:** The 'reference array' is prepared, which contains 'presence-absence' information for all catalogs in five Cpsicum species.

-**3. Catalog existence-based stacks characterization** **:** In the test samples (Dalle Khursani, and positive control accessions in *C.annuum* complex), derivation of their stacks were characterized based on catalog commonality with five Capsicum species.
-Then, the output data was obtained and saved as ().
+**3. Catalog existence-based stacks characterization** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), species derivation of their stacks were characterized based on the 'reference array'.
+Then, the output data was obtained and saved as (Output_of_catalog_derivation_for_unknown_samples_based_on_step1_analysis.csv).

-**4. Preparation of genotypic data for the sequence-based stacks characterization** **:** In the test samples (Dalle Khursani, and positive control accessions in *C.annuum*, *C.chinense*, *C.frutescens*), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
+**4. Preparation of genotypic data for the sequence-based stacks characterization** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
+These dataset was saved as the directory named 'Admixture_dataset', utilized for Admixture analysis at Step.3

 # Step.3
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.